 4.3.1 Assessments of housing needs are based on an applicant's current housing circumstances.
-Assessments will be completed by housing officers of Breckland Council in accordance with this allocations policy.
-Assessments that relate to medical conditions will take into account the information provided by medical professionals but will be made by a Breckland Housing Officer.
+Assessments will be completed by housing officers of Breckland Council in accordance with this allocations scheme.
+Medical assessments will be made by a medical professional or appropriately trained officer.